partcoffee/uni/_case/reflection.md

 <p class="pull">First and foremost, I am really thankful for the opportunity given to me by Riktig Spor and the University of Winchester for letting me work in Norway while I study.
 I thoroughly enjoyed working here, and in fact, it doesn't really feel like work just yet – because I am simply having fun doing it.
 I learn something new every day and I hope I will continue to do so for all my foreseeable future.<span>Read my <a href="/riktigspor">thoughts on working for Riktig Spor</a> for context</span></p>

 From work I learned how to deal with clients and projects.
 I covered several projects on my own, forcing me to consider every aspect of the task, including cost, design, development, time management and delivery.
-I believe the <a href="/projects">projects</a> displays a great amount of work, and while I really wanted to show you all the projects I had the pleasure on working on, not all of them were ready for public a release just yet.
+I believe the <a href="/projects">projects</a> displays a great amount of work, and while I really wanted to show you all the projects I had the pleasure of working on, not all of them were ready for public a release just yet.

 I had hopes of improving my my skills in client management, business strategies and the modern web development workflow – and I believe I did, in all of these areas.